 The Dzongri Trek

-Day 1: Yuksom-Saachen-Bakkhim-Tshokha (11 miles): The trek to Tshokha passes through dense tropical forests of Khangchendzonga National Park, with magnificent views of mountains peaks and the mystical music of river flowing down in the valley.
-The first five or six of the treks are fairly easy, with picturesque waterfalls, a few hanging bridges, and magnificent red and white rhododendron flowers.
+Day 1: Yuksom-Saachen-Bakkhim-Tshokha (11 miles) -- The trek to Tshokha passes through dense tropical forests of Khangchendzonga National Park, with magnificent views of mountains peaks and the mystical music of river flowing down in the valley.
+The first five or six miles of the trek are fairly easy, with picturesque waterfalls, a few hanging bridges, and magnificent red and white rhododendron flowers.
 The last few miles are particularly strenuous; the trek has a continuous ascent with a gradient of 45 to 60 degrees right up to Tshokha.
 This segment of the trek takes about eight hours.

-Day 3: Dzongri-Dzongri Peak-Tshokha: This is the goal of the trek, and you won't be disappointed.
-If the day is clear, you'll get a spectacular view of the 14 mountain peaks of Kangchenjunga range of the Himalayas -- the highest in the world -- that are visible from the Dzongri peak.
+Day 3: Dzongri-Dzongri Peak-Tshokha -- This is the goal of the trek, and you won't be disappointed if the day is clear.
+You'll get a spectacular view of the Kangchenjunga mountain range, the highest peak of the Himalayas in India, visible from Dzongri peak.

-Day 4: Tshokha-Yuksom: Follow the same trail from Tshokha to Yuksom.
+Day 4: Tshokha-Yuksom -- Follow the same trail back from Tshokha to Yuksom.

 Dzongri Trek Tips

-- Medical care: Acute mountain sickness is the main cause of concern in this trek.
+- Medical Care: Acute mountain sickness is the main cause of concern on this trek.
 It leads to a loss of appetite, headaches and stomach upsets.
 It's advisable to carry adequate medicines because there are no medical facilities available during the trek.
 If the problem persists, you should move to a lower altitude.
-Oral rehydration syrups help to avoid cramps that might result from excessive water and mineral loss through sweating.
+Oral rehydration salts help to avoid cramps that might result from excessive water and mineral loss through sweating.

 - Clothing: The altitude of Dzongri makes it highly susceptible to unpredictable and inclement weather.
 Take good-quality trekking boots, sleeping bags, raincoat, and heavy woolen clothing.

-- Food: You'll need to carry ample food supplies on the trek.
+- Food: You'll need to bring ample food supplies on the trek.
 It's advisable to carry carbohydrate-rich foods because the low concentration of oxygen at high altitudes slows down the digestion of fats.

-- Ecological concerns: Polythene bags are banned in Sikkim.
-Cooperate with the authorities and dispose of non-bio degradable as well as biodegradable wastes in a proper place.
+- Ecological Concerns: Polythene bags are banned in Sikkim.
+Cooperate with the authorities and dispose all wastes in a proper place.